-The target population are students in grades Pre-Kindergarten through 12, attending District of Columbia Public or Public Charter Schools.
+The target populations are early childhood through adult students in grades Pre-Kindergarten through 12th, attending District of Columbia Public or Public Charter Schools.

 Location of Services

 Services associated with this grant must take place in the District of Columbia.